State Spotlight:

 Bellingham

-Bellingham is a coastal destination nestled between Seattle and Vancouver, B.C. in the northwest corner of the state.
+Bellingham is a coastal destination nestled between Seattle and Vancouver, British Columbia, in the northwest corner of the state.
 It’s home to Western Washington University and attracts outdoor enthusiasts looking to ski or snowboard Mount Baker.

 Major Facilities:

-• Whatcom Educational Credit Union Courts at Carver Gym has five basketball courts that can convert to volleyball
+• Whatcom Educational Credit Union Courts at Sam Carver Gym comprise five basketball courts that can convert to volleyball courts

-• Civic Athletic Complex includes an aquatic center, one sheet of ice, football/soccer field, eight-lane, 400-meter oval track with facilities for field events, four softball fields, and 1600-seat ballpark
+• Civic Athletic Complex includes an aquatic center, one sheet of ice, football/soccer field, an eight-lane, 400-meter oval track with facilities for field events, four softball fields, and a 1,600-seat ballpark

 • Bender Fields has 12 baseball/softball fields and eight soccer fields